zahramaroufi75/challenge_1/README.md

-FreeRTOS is a real-time operating system kernel[3][4][5] for embedded devices that has been ported to 35 microcontroller platforms.
+FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 35 microcontroller platforms.
 It is distributed under the MIT License.

 ## History
 The FreeRTOS kernel was originally developed by Richard Barry around 2003, and was later developed and maintained by Barry's company, Real Time Engineers Ltd. In 2017 Real Time Engineers Ltd. passed stewardship of the FreeRTOS project to Amazon Web Services.
-Barry continues to work on FreeRTOS as part of an AWS team
+Barry continues to work on FreeRTOS as part of an AWS team.